popkristina/rag_poc_solution/README.md

 ### 3. Technical Approach

-Data Ingestion:
+#### Data Ingestion:

-    Crawl and index the subset of AWS documentation relevant to the team's work.
+Manually upload and store the AWS documentation data in the project's file system for easy access and manipulation, and optionally, store it in an S3 bucket for quick access.

+#### Data Preprocessing:

+#### Search and Retreival:

+Develop a search algorithm to retrieve the most relevant sections of the documentation based on the query.
+Implement a ranking mechanism to prioritize the most useful results.

 Natural Language Processing (NLP):

     Implement NLP models to understand and process developer queries.
     Use pre-trained models like BERT or GPT for semantic search and context understanding.

-Search Algorithm:

-    Develop a search algorithm to retrieve the most relevant sections of the documentation based on the query.
-    Implement a ranking mechanism to prioritize the most useful results.

-(Optional) Recommendation System:

-    Implement a simple recommendation engine that suggests related documents or sections for further reading.

 ## 4. Security and Compliance Considerations

 - For the POC: Since the data is public AWS documentation, there are no security or compliance concerns.
-- For the final system:

-    Implement access controls and encryption to protect sensitive internal documentation.
-    Ensure compliance with geographical restrictions (e.g., data must not leave the US).
-    Implement role-based access to ensure that only authorized users can access proprietary information.

 ## 5. Evaluation Criteria